Home

 As most of the buildings were situated near by each other, it's best to explore them on foot.
 The following walking tour starts from Raffle's Place MRT Station and ends at St. Andrew's Cathedral.
 It takes about one hour to complete the tour.
 You may want to take a look at Boat Quay and the South Bank of Singapore River in order to have a complete understanding of the history of Singapore River.

-Colonial Building Photos
+Go to Colonial Building Photos page for more pictures

 Click on the Singapore Street Map which will show you a map of Singapore River and how to get to Raffles Place MRT station from any part of Singapore by public buses and MRT(subway).

 At Raffles Place MRT station, look out for signage for Exit G (to UOB Plaza).
 Once you come out of the escalator, go ahead and you will come to the Singapore River.
 Turn right and keep walking along the river bank and you will arrive at Cavenagh Bridge.
-Cross the bridge and you will see the first colonial building, Asian Civilisations Museum
+Cross the bridge and you will see the first colonial building, Asian Civilisations Museum.

 Completed in 1865 as a courthouse, it was later being used as various government offices due to relocation of the court.
 In 1989 it was converted into a museum known as Empress Place Museum which served the public for 6 years, before transformed into the present museum.
 Visit Asian Civilisations Museum for more information about its history, galleries and more.